codepo8/developer-advocacy-handbook/working-from-your-own-computer.md

 tools.
 These can be used to annotate screenshots and take short screen recordings.
 Sometimes it makes sense to record a video, other times an animated GIF is a simpler solution.
-The tools I use the most are LiceCap, ScreenToGif, OBS Studio and Screenflow.
+The tools I use the most are LICEcap, ScreenToGif, OBS Studio and ScreenFlow.

 There are even browser extensions that allow you to record professional screencasts.
 We live in great times.